KLE-tech-students/Kidney-Tumor-Detection-using-CT-Images-through-CNN/README.md

 ## Dataset Description
 The dataset used in this project was obtained from Kaggle, a platform for data science competitions and datasets.
-The dataset was collected from PACS (Picture Archiving and Communication System) from different hospitals in Dhaka, Bangladesh where patients were already diagnosed with having a kidney tumor, cyst, normal or stone findings.
-Both the Coronal and Axial cuts were selected from both contrast and non-contrast studies with protocol for the whole abdomen and urogram.
+The dataset was collected from PACS (Picture Archiving and Communication System) from different hospitals in Dhaka, Bangladesh, where patients were already diagnosed with having a kidney tumor, cyst, normal or stone findings.

 1. Kidney-Tumours: 2283 Images

-2. Normal: 5077 Image
+2. Normal: 5077 Images

    [Link to the dataset](https://www.kaggle.com/code/osinachichibuor/kidney-diseases-0-999)
+### Examples

 ## Dependencies
 + TensorFlow